ReactGenie: A Development Framework for Complex Multimodal Interactions Using Large Language Models: System Design

 \subsection{System Workflow}

+As shown in \autoref{fig:overview} right, \mr{} provides libraries that automatically perform actions during two phases of the development and usage process: 1) transpilation and initialization time and 2) runtime.

+At transpilation and initialization time (\autoref{fig:overview} right top), \mr{} uses the annotations in the state code to generate LLM prompts containing class definitions and example parses for the semantic parser and response generator modules (\autoref{sec:transpile-state-code}). \mr{} also reads the component wrapper code to determine the mapping between the components and the state objects for the input and output UI mapping modules (\autoref{sec:transpile-ui-code}).

+At runtime (\autoref{fig:overview} right bottom), \mr{} processes the user's multimodal voice and touch input.
+The voice part is translated to \mrd{} using the semantic parser, and the touch points are translated to the referred state instances using the input UI mapping module.
+Knowing the \mrd{} and the referred state instances, the \mrd{} interpreter can call the relevant methods and properties in the developer's state code to achieve the user's request.
+The \mrd{} interpreter records the final return value and the intermediary execution steps from executing each part of the composed method-chaining statement. \mr{} further uses the final return value to generate text feedback for the user.
+It also uses the execution steps to graphically present the answer to a query-type request or the effect of an action-type request.

-Typically, a TypeScript app is transpiled to JavaScript so that it can be run in a mobile app or in a browser. \textit{Transpilation} is a source-to-source translation process from the TypeScript that the developer writes to Javascript that the machine executes.
-However, during the transpilation process, the metadata like typing and function parameter names are removed.
-The metadata lost in transpilation is required by \mr{} to understand the developer's code.
-Therefore, \mr{} works by generating modules during transpilation and at initialization time when information about the developer's code is still available. \mr{} calls the generated modules during runtime (as shown in the top right of \autoref{fig:overview}).
+Note that \textit{Transpilation} is a source-to-source translation process from the TypeScript the developer writes to Javascript that the machine executes.
+Typically, a TypeScript app is transpiled to JavaScript to run in a mobile app or a browser.
+However, during the transpilation process, the metadata, like typing and function parameter names, are removed.
+The metadata lost in transpilation is required by \mr{} to create a large language model-based semantic parser/response generator and the UI mapping.
+Therefore, we built our transpliation plugins to use the developer's code before transpilation to generate the modules that \mr{} uses at runtime.